Cotalker/documentation/docs/documentation/automation/bots/pbgooglecalendar-manual.md

 ## Overview {#overview}

 This stage-bot integrates Cotalker with Google Calenders.
-Create meetings or events and send invitations via email.
+Create meetings or events and send ICS invitations to any email.

+Most email clients will show the event.

 Before beginning, you will need to have a Google email account associated with the company's Google Workspace.